mgcizzu/oligo-designer-toolsuite/docs/source/_getting_started/introduction_framework.rst

 Data Structure
 ---------------

-The underlying data structure implemented in the ``OligoDatabase`` class is designed to efficiently manage, store, and retrieve oligonucleotide sequences and their associated attributes.
+The underlying data structure implemented in the ``OligoDatabase`` class is designed to efficiently manage, store, and retrieve oligonucleotide sequences and their associated properties.
 This data structure organizes oligo records in a dictionary-like format, allowing for structured storage of sequence information, annotations, and experimental parameters.
 Due to its structure, the OligoDatabase class enables seamless integration with other modules in the framework, supporting operations such as querying, filtering, and updating records.